jameshfisher/jameshfisher.com/_posts/2018-02-11-ip-address-mac-address-translation.md

 tags:
   - programming
   - networking
+summary: >-
+  IP addresses are mapped to MAC addresses using the Address Resolution Protocol (ARP).
+The OS maintains an ARP cache to store these mappings.
 ---

 For an IP packet to be sent, it must be encapsulated in an Ethernet frame.